-- Candidates do not need to be directly supervised at all times. - The use of resources, including the internet, is not tightly prescribed. - Work that candidates submit for assessment is their own. - Candidates may seek clarification of the wording of a brief.
-It may be that in cases where clarification is needed by one candidate, this could be extended to the whole class.
+- Candidates do not need to be directly supervised at all times. - The use of resources, including the internet, is not tightly prescribed. - The work an individual candidate submits for assessment is their own. - Teachers and lecturers can provide reasonable assistance.

+Candidates can seek clarification regarding the assessment task if they find it unclear.
+In this case, the clarification should normally be given to the whole class